dftbplus/skpar/docs/source/reference.objectives.rst

 Overview of Objectives Declaration
 ======================================================================

-The declaration of an objective in the input file of SKOPT consists of the following elements:
+The declaration of an objective in the input file of SKPAR consists of the following elements:

 .. code-block:: yaml